Codefitness21/bamboo-village-books/README.md

 Initially, all images and pdfs were in an assets folder in my vscode.
 I later noticed that my work wasn't saving as quickly, and several of my pdf files weren't deploying.
 Due to this issue, I transferred my images and pdfs to an s3 bucket in AWS to host my large files, which resulted in a faster deployment time.
 Several images were also saved as a webp instead of a jpeg, resulting in faster loading times.
 I will eventually refactor the code to remove any repeats by implementing Sass libraries for better organization.
 I will make updates and improvements as my skill set continues to improve.

 ## Lessons Learned
 This was my first professional freelancing job, so there was some added pressure I placed upon myself to ensure it was completed in a timely manner.
 More time could have been spent structuring and organizing the code in designated files and folders.
-Now that I have a better understanding regarding the freelance process, I'm in a better position to execute a better code outline for future projects.
+Now that I have a better understanding of the freelance process, I'm in a better position to execute a better code outline for future projects.

 ## Examples
 Check out some of my other work that I have in GitHub.
 Click on each image to see more: